 - Next stay in incognito mode and go to YouTube and do the same as you did in Google search but with video titles, recommendations and other relevant queries.

-- Last find forums and sub-forums with lots of activity like reddit or Quora and plug those into tools like this one.
+- Last find forums and sub-forums with lots of activity like reddit or Quora and plug those into topic and keyword research tools.
 You’ll end up with tons of topics and questions people are actively discussing or looking for answers on.
 This is one of my top tips that I normally only provide to clients.
 If you made it this far you’ve earned this one.

 Build an Internal Linking Structure